 The College Governors are committed to broadening access to the school by offering means-tested financial support to eligible parents or guardians to assist with the payment of school fees.
 Such support is known as a bursary and may be awarded in the form of a discount on tuition fees payable, depending on the financial, compassionate or other pertinent circumstances of applicants.

-Bursaries are awarded on the basis of financial needs of the family and what the child can bring to and gain from the College.
-To apply for a bursary, there are two additional forms that you will need to complete.
+Bursaries are awarded on the basis of the financial needs of the family and what the child can bring to and gain from the College.
+To apply for a bursary, there are two additional forms required.
 Firstly, a Bursary Application Form (downloadable below), which covers the mean-testing element.
 This will be followed up by a home visit from the independent Bursary Administration Company which will provide the College with a detailed report on the family’s financial situation.
-Bursary applications must be returned to the Bursary and submitted in line with the normal application process for a place at the College.
-Bursary applications will only be considered after an applicant has formally registered with us.

 As a fairly young school, we have more applicants for financial assistance than we have bursary funds available so we need to ensure that we allocate support to the most deserving candidates who will reap the greatest benefit.
 Therefore, we also ask all bursary applicants to provide a confidential supporting statement that we will consider alongside the means testing conducted by Bursary Administration Ltd and the main assessment for entry into the College.
 This should be completed using the online form linked below.